matiasagbenitez/ws-queue/README.md

-# Rest Project + TypeScript

-Este proyecto previamente inicializado tiene todo lo necesario para trabajar con TypeScript, Express y Rest.

-Cada paso de su configuración ya se ha realizado previamente en el curso, por lo que solo es necesario clonar el proyecto y comenzar a trabajar.
+# Queue App

+This is a simple queue app that allows users to create queues and join them.
+It is built with Node.js and Express.js for the backend and HTML, CSS and JavaScript for the frontend.
+The intention of this project is to learn and practice the use of websockets and queues.

-## Instalación
+## Installation

-1. Clonar .env.template a .env y configurar las variables de entorno
+1. Clone the repository and navigate to the project folder.
-2. Ejecutar `npm install` para instalar las dependencias
+2. Run `npm install` to install the dependencies.
-3. En caso de necesitar base de datos, configurar el docker-compose.yml y ejecutar `docker-compose up -d` para levantar los servicios deseados.
+3. In case you need a database, configure the docker-compose.yml and run `docker-compose up -d` to start the desired services.
-4. Ejecutar `npm run dev` para levantar el proyecto en modo desarrollo
+4. Run `npm run dev` to start the server.